Flagler Sports and Conservation Association, Inc.

-Membership must reapply for Individual Membership (or Student Membership, if eligible) for the
+Membership must apply for Individual Membership (or Student Membership, if eligible) for the

 Article IV.
 Dues, Assessments, Initiation Fees

 1. Changes in dues, initiation fees and regular assessments may be proposed by the Executive

 Board by giving no less than fourteen (14) days notice to the membership and shall become

 due and payable upon a majority vote of members in good standing, present and voting at a

 Regular or Special Meeting.